-I distinctly remember asking her what she credited their survival to…
+I remember asking her what she credited their survival to…

 Ultra-Wealthy Hedge Fund Strategies

-Ten of those ETFs could be considered “bullish stock market” ETFs.
-They gave access to specific stock market factors and strategies — things that, again, have historically been limited to hedge funds.
+Of those funds, 10 could be considered “bullish” stock market ETFs.
+They gave access to specific stock market factors and strategies — things that, again, have been limited to hedge funds in the past.

 And five of the ETFs were considered “hedges,” which I expected to perform well during an economic or market downturn … though I was clear with the audience that I couldn’t forecast precisely when that downturn would come or what would cause it.

-Long story short, that simple “ETF Portfolio” I recommended in mid-October of 2019 has killed the S&P 500 over the past year!
+Long story short, that simple “ETF portfolio” I recommended in mid-October of 2019 killed the S&P 500 through the end of 2020!

-Not only did it lose far less than the S&P 500 through the coronavirus crash earlier this year … it’s still beating the market, even after months of recovery.
+Not only did it lose far less than the S&P 500 through 2020’s coronavirus crash … it was still beating the market even after months of recovery.